greydongilmore/AFIDS_macaca/material/README.md

 ### **6. Right superior lateral mesencephalic sulcus**

+  * Start at sagittal slices at the posterior boundry of PC.
   * Localize using axial slices; at boundary of CSF and brain
   * Use the coronal and sagittal views to optimize the location so that this point is in the angle created in all views
   * **Name:** 6